 Head to the northern Napa Valley to experience Calistoga’s best wineries, restaurants, and spas.

-Known for its mud baths and geothermal waters, Calistoga caught the attention of pioneer-entrepreneur Sam Brannan, who made his original fortune during the Gold Rush era—he was reportedly California’s first millionaire.
+Known for its mud baths and geothermal waters, Calistoga caught the attention of pioneering entrepreneur Sam Brannan, who made his original fortune during the Gold Rush era—he was reportedly California’s first millionaire.
 The town’s name derives from Brannan’s 1860s declaration that he intended to turn the area into the “Calistoga of Sarafornia” when he meant to say the Saratoga of California, referring to Saratoga Springs, the then and still popular New York State spa destination.
 You can learn about Calistoga’s 19th-century heyday at the Sharpsteen Museum, started by Ben Sharpsteen, a longtime director, producer, and animator who worked on such Walt Disney classics as Snow White and the Seven Dwarfs, Pinocchio, and Fantasia.
 The museum’s centerpiece is its 30-foot diorama of 1860s Calistoga.

 Below are recommendations for a weekend getaway to this northern Napa Valley gem.